sohaib2011/network-secure-lab/apache_server/network-setup.md

-This guide is a walkthrough for setting up a webserver inside a DMZ
+This guide walks through configuring pfSense and assigning a static IP to a server inside the DMZ.

 ### pfSense Configuration (DMZ Interface)